sanjitmukesh/ml-bot/README.md

 # ml-bot

-A deep learning model that classifies messages as spam or legitimate using TensorFlow.
+A deep learning model that classifies text messages as spam or legitimate using TensorFlow and Keras.
+It preprocesses raw text data, converts it into numerical sequences through vectorization, and trains a neural network to identify spam with high accuracy.

 ## Features
 - Preprocesses and vectorizes text messages